uchicago-2025-capp30122/30122-project-treehuggers/README.md

 # Affordable Housing and Green Space Equity in Chicago
-Grace Kluender, Evan Fantozzi, Begum Akkas, Andrés Felipe Camacho
+Begum Akkas, Andrés Camacho, Evan Fantozzi, Grace Kluender

 ## Abstract
 Public parks and green spaces bring communities together, offering places for recreation, social interaction, and personal well-being.
 Policymakers and urban planners have a critical responsibility to ensure equitable access to high-quality green spaces for residents of affordable housing.
 This project evaluates the accessibility of high-quality public parks and green spaces near affordable housing units in Chicago, relative to other areas within the city.